 Even if you pay for roadside assistance, it pays to know what’s under the hood.
 At the least, every driver should know how to change their car’s oil, replace windshield wiper fluid and how to change a tire.
 These are fundamental car ownership skills that can be extremely helpful in emergency situations and even save a costly trip to the auto shop.
 Beyond that, adults also need to know what make and model their car is, when to schedule their yearly inspection and how cars are priced according to the Kelly Blue Book.
 Basic car knowledge prepares adults for things like buying and selling vehicles, managing their loans and buying the right insurance.

 Student debt can haunt students for decades if they aren’t sure what they’re getting into.
 Many high school graduates are so focused on attending a prestigious university that they don’t consider how much they’ll have to work to pay for their degree later.
 The amount of debt students generate attending school can prevent them from achieving many milestones they value, such as getting married or buying a house.
-Every potential student needs to know how to take out student loans.
-This includes the difference between subsidized and unsubsized loans, federal vs. private student loans, interest and repayment fees.
+Every potential student needs to know how to take out students loan This includes the difference between subsidized and unsubsized loans, federal vs. private student loans, interest and repayment fees.
 Luckily, all of this information can be found online with a little research and referred back to whenever necessary.

 How to Plan a Career